-As part of our loan modifications for borrowers experiencing financial difficulty, we may provide multiple concessions to minimize our economic loss and improve long-term loan performance and collectability.
-The financial effect of the modifications made to loans to borrowers experiencing financial difficulty in the period reduced the weighted-average interest rates by 97% for long-term modifications and \$ 11 million of unpaid balances were forgiven for short-term modifications.
+As part of our loan modifications to borrowers experiencing financial difficulty, we may provide multiple concessions to minimize our economic loss and improve long-term loan performance and collectability.
+For long-term modifications made in the three and nine months ended September 30, 2023, the financial effect of these modifications reduced the weighted-average interest rates by 97% for both periods, respectively.
+For short-term modifications made in the three and nine months ended September 30, 2023, unpaid balances of \$10 million and \$123 million, respectively, were forgiven.